All Blog Posts

 Google Analytics 4

 Google Analytics 4 (GA4) is designed to function in a privacy-constrained environment.
 It reduces reliance on third-party cookies by combining first-party cookies, machine learning, and an event-based tracking model.
-This means GA4 can collect meaningful data even when cookies are limited or declined.

 Key features: